Focusing on Nature

 Chat Heaven

-I can barely sleep during spring; millions of birds are arriving from Africa; it feels like a crime not to be out in the forests or wild hills, all senses working overtime.
+I can barely sleep during spring.
+Millions of birds are arriving from Africa; it feels like a crime not to be out in the forests or wild hills.
+At this time of year all of my senses are working overtime.

 As I walked the lower moor and banks covered in dead tangles of Bracken, I didn’t feel very optimistic about seeing a Whinchat but what really took my attention was the number of Stonechat families.